 Institute a daily nap or quiet time for your family.

 It might take a few days for the children to adhere to it, but once they do, it’ll be just the downtime all of you need.

 7. Keep in mind that this isn’t easy for kids, either.

-The most important thing to remember is that having you work from home and being stuck in the house isn’t easy for kids, either.
-It’s a big change, and they’re probably a little confused about what’s really going on.
+The most important thing to remember is that having you work from home isn’t super easy for kids, either.

-Practice patience with them.
-Show a lot more grace than normal when it comes to their behavior, and put their needs before whatever is happening at work.
+Show grace when it comes to their behavior, and put their needs before whatever is happening at work.